IWDominate: Suspension

-Rivera's tenure at Dignitas was cut short due to repeated in-game misconduct.
-On December 5, 2012, Riot Games issued a one-year LCS suspension and permanently banned all of Rivera’s League accounts for toxic behavior, citing multiple Tribunal cases and consistently high rankings for verbal abuse.
-During his suspension, Rivera created a new account “IWDomínate” and climbed to 2,200 Elo while streaming on Twitch.
-Rivera developed a much-improved attitude during this period.
+IWDominate's tenure at Dignitas was cut short due to repeated in-game misconduct.
+On December 5, 2012, Riot Games issued a one-year LCS suspension and permanently banned all of IWDominate's League accounts for toxic behavior, citing multiple Tribunal cases and consistently high rankings for verbal abuse.
+During his suspension, Rivera created a new account named “IWDomínate” and climbed to 2,200 Elo while streaming on Twitch.
+IWDominate developed a "much-improved attitude" during this period.

 Team Curse/Team Liquid

-In mid-2013, he joined Team Curse's academy team in the Challenger Series. later serving as coach/analyst for the main roster.
+In mid-2013, IWDominate joined Team Curse's academy team in the Challenger Series, later serving as coach/analyst for the main roster.
 His LCS ban concluded in November 2013, soon afterwards he officially joined Team Curse as their starting jungler.
 In early 2015, Team Curse rebranded to Team Liquid following acquisition.
-Rivera became team captain in the Summer Split, leading Team Liquid to a 13–5 regular-season record.
+IWDominate became team captain in the Summer Split, leading Team Liquid to a 13–5 regular-season record.
 He was named to the 2015 Summer Split Second All-Pro Team.
 Though the team performed strongly in regular season, they failed to qualify for the World Championship through playoffs and qualifiers.

 Retirement and coaching career

-In early 2016, Rivera briefly returned to the Team Liquid starting lineup for the Spring Split, but after just one game he announced his retirement from professional play.
+In early 2016, IWDominate briefly returned to the Team Liquid starting lineup for the Spring Split, but after just one game he announced his retirement from professional play.
 He cited a desire to move into coaching and content creation.
 Team Liquid immediately promoted young jungler Joshua "Dardoch" Hartnett as his replacement.
-Rivera remained with Liquid as a positional coach for Dardoch and also appeared occasionally on the analyst desk for the LCS.
+IWDominate remained with Liquid as a positional coach for Dardoch and also appeared occasionally on the analyst desk for the LCS.

-Post-professional play
+In 2025, IWDominate acted as a consultant for Cloud9.
+During the 2025/2026 offseason, it was announced that IWDominate would be working with Cloud9 directly as part of their 2026 coaching staff.
+On June 26, 2026, it was announced that IWDominate was promoted to the role of Head Coach.

+Content career

 Content creation

 After formally retiring, he became a full-time streamer and content creator.
 He continued with Team Liquid’s organization for several years, building a personal Twitch following, achieving nearly 800,000 followers by 2020 and producing game-analysis videos and co-streams of the LCS.

 In August 2020, Cloud9 announced that Rivera would leave Team Liquid to join Cloud9 as a League of Legends content creator.
 During his tenure he continued to stream full-time, co-streaming League Championship Series broadcasts and other tournaments.
 Rivera remained with Cloud9 until December 2022, where they parted ways on good terms.

 Rivera remains a prominent figure in the North American League community.
 He continues to co-stream competitive games from leagues around the world, including the LCK, LTA, LPL and LEC.
-He also occasionally provides analysis for Riot and third-party broadcasts.
+He also occasionally provides analysis for Riot Games and third-party broadcasts.